Skip to main content

 Culture and guided tours in La Plagne

-Cycling and mountain biking in La Plagne
+Cycling in La Plagne

 Riding in the Alps is much more demanding than your favourite local route back in the UK.
 The roads around La Plagne are the setting for some of the most gruelling sections of the Tour de France but they can be tackled by enthusiasts as well as professionals.
 To gain the most from your riding in the area it goes without saying you need to have a reasonable level of fitness.
 You do not need to be a super man or woman but the ability to ride comfortably for up to three to four hours in the UK should see you enjoy the mountain routes.